scorphus/okapi/README.rst

 Note that if the project is already using *MongoDB*, you shouldn't store Okapi's data into the same database.
-Okapi creates collections dynamically and could conflict with your own project's.
+Okapi creates collections dynamically and could conflict with your the  project's.

 Initialization